Try a Class at Wesley:

 With very few exceptions, almost all master's courses offered at Wesley are open to non-degree students:

-- To be admitted as a non-degree student, you must be a graduate of a regionally accredited college and must submit a completed application form.
-Additionally, you must send an official transcript directly from the undergraduate college or university to the Wesley Office of Admissions.
+- To be admitted as a non-degree student, you must be a graduate of a regionally accredited college and must submit a completed non-degree application form Additionally, you must send an official transcript directly from the undergraduate college or university to the Wesley Office of Admissions.
 Non-degree students are not eligible for financial assistance or campus housing.

 - Non-degree students may apply for entry to the M.Div., M.A., or M.T.S. degree programs by completing the respective full application process.
 If recommended by the Admissions Committee for entry, you may apply a maximum of nine hours credit from your non-degree student period toward the degree.
 Some degree applicants may be admitted into the non-degree student status because of an incomplete application for degree status.